-On Sunday, November 5, the History Museum will join with Casa Círculo Cultural and the Redwood City Public Library to present a Día de los Muertos celebration.
+On Sunday, November 3, the History Museum will join with Casa Círculo Cultural and the Parks and Arts Foundation to present a Día de los Muertos celebration.
 In front of the museum, Courthouse Square will be decorated with sugar skulls, marigolds, and lights.
 Dancers, artists, and musicians will perform.
-Entertainment on the Square will begin at 4:00 p.m. and ends at 8:30 p.m.
+Entertainment on the Square will begin at 3:30 p.m. and ends at 8:30 p.m.

 The Festival of the Altars will be in Courtroom A and the Atkinson Room.
 There will be a special entrance on the Middlefield Road side of the History Museum for those wishing to view the altars.

-Altars will remain on display through Friday, November 10, and there will be free admission on Friday, November 10.
+Altars will remain on display through Friday, November 8, and there will be free admission on Friday, November 8.
+If you are interested in having an altar on display, contact [email protected].

 Dia de los Muertos in Courtroom A at the San Mateo County History Museum